Thomas Walker Arnold: Life

-Thomas Walker Arnold was born in Devonport, Plymouth on 19 April 1864, and educated at the City of London School.
+Thomas Walker Arnold was born in Devonport, Plymouth on 19 April 1864, and educated at the City of London School and Magdalene College, Cambridge.
 From 1888, he worked as a teacher at the MAO College, Aligarh.
-In 1892, he married Celia Mary Hickson, a niece of Theodore Beck.

 In 1898, he accepted a post as Professor of Philosophy at the Government College, Lahore and later became Dean of the Oriental Faculty at Punjab University.

 From 1904 to 1909, he was on the staff of the India Office as Assistant Librarian.
 In 1909, he was appointed Educational Adviser to Indian students in Britain.
 From 1917 to 1920, he acted as Adviser to the Secretary of State for India.
 He was Professor of Arabic and Islamic Studies at the School of Oriental Studies, University of London, from 1921 to 1930.

-Arnold was invested as a Companion of the Order of the Indian Empire in 1912, and in 1921 was invested as a knight.
-He died on 9 June 1930.
+Arnold died on 9 June 1930 at Edmonton, Middlesex.